UKHomeOffice/elastic-datatables/README.md

 1. Search - comes back with records
 2. Details - Record details are displayed in the datatable
-3. More details - are displayed on clicking individual records
+3. Drill down - More details are displayed by clicking individual records

 ### Search